22 days exploring North and South Island

 This morning we drive south back to Auckland, the country's largest city, known as the 'City of Sails' for the number of yachts that take to the waters around it.
 The city dates back to around 1350, when it was inhabited by the Maori people, but little recorded history survives before January 1832 when Joseph Brooks Weller bought the area that is now Auckland.
 Auckland is also the largest in New Zealand, being home to around 30% of the population of the whole country.
 We explore Auckland on a sightseeing tour, taking in the Hauraki Gulf and the volcanic islands that are characteristic of this beautiful area.
 We then visit the iconic Auckland War Memorial Museum.

-This morning we take a trip on the Glenbrook Vintage Railway, which opened in 1922 and ran for 45 years before closing in 1967.
+This morning we take a trip on the Glenbrook Vintage Railroad, which opened in 1922 and ran for 45 years before closing in 1967.
 Today, the line is operated by steam enthusiasts, and caters to around 30,000 tourists every season.
 We then travel across the Bombay Hills, through Waikato Valley to Rotorua, the Maoris spiritual home.
-We visit the Rotorua Museum, which gives an insight into the region's history and culture.
+We visit the Rainbow Springs Wildlife and Nature Park.
 We spend two nights in Rotorua at the Sudima Hotel Lake Rotorua.

 We visit Wai-O-Tapu (Sacred Waters) to see the Lady Knox Geyser volcano.
 Here we marvel at the rainbow-coloured pools and former mud volcano, where you can hear the unique sound of erupting, boiling mud.